 Fundraising Systems are specialized Information Systems so the work of the system is to access, activate, and apply information to raise funds.
 This work occurs on three different system-levels: Transactional, Management, and Strategic.

-If we think of a fundraising system as a Triangle, the bottom portion—the base—represents the Transactional level.
+If we think of a fundraising system as a Pyramid, the bottom portion—the base—represents the Transactional level.
 Transactional activities include entering gifts and sending acknowledgment letters, capturing event attendance and volunteer activities, and recording a personal interaction with a constituent.
 Transactional-level activities account for the bulk of work within a system.

 The Management level represents the work of assessment and evaluation.
 Management activities include evaluating performance compared to goals or comparing this year’s performance to last year’s.
 As the pyramid model implies, Management functions are built upon a solid Transactional base.